ESGF/esgf-prepare/docs/drs.rst

 =================================

 The Data Reference Syntax (DRS) defines the way your data must be organised on your filesystem.
-This allows a proper publication on the ESGF node. ``esgprep drs`` is designed to help ESGF data node managers to prepare incoming data for publication, placing files in the DRS directory structure, and to manage multiple versions of publication-level datasets in a way that minimises disk usage.
+This allows a proper publication on the ESGF node. ``esgdrs`` is designed to help ESGF data node managers to prepare incoming data for publication, placing files in the DRS directory structure, and to manage multiple versions of publication-level datasets in a way that minimises disk usage.

 .. warning:: Only CMORized netCDF files are supported as incoming files.

-Several ``esgprep drs`` actions are available to manage your local archive:
+Several ``esgdrs`` actions are available to manage your local archive:

  - ``list`` lists publication-level datasets,
  - ``tree`` displays the final DRS tree,
  - ``todo`` shows file operations pending for the next version,
  - ``upgrade`` makes the changes to upgrade datasets to the next version.

-``esgprep drs`` deduces the excepted DRS by scanning the incoming files and checking the facets against the corresponding ``esg.<project>.ini`` file.
+``esgdrs`` deduces the excepted DRS by scanning the incoming files and checking the facets against the corresponding ``esg.<project>.ini`` file.
 The DRS facets values are deduced from:

  1. The command-line using ``--set facet=value``.
 This flag can be used several times to set several facets values.